 In today’s world and “information overload” it takes effort to keep our digital literacy skills up to speed.
 Joe is here to help us with his “Crossing the Digital Divide” columns.
 We are are grateful that he is sharing his knowledge with the residents of Mendocino County and viewers of the Broadband Alliance website.

-We hope to update this site with a new column regularly.
-You can also find Joe’s columns published in the Laytonville Observer paper.
+You can also find Joe’s columns published weekly in the Laytonville Observer paper.
 If you want to contact Joe, please use the Alliance contact request and we will pass your inquiry to Joe.

 (NOTE: Joe is a resident of Laytonville, and some of his columns are specific to that area.
 The ones included here are those columns that have a wider audience appeal)

 Volume 1 – Crossing the Digital Divide (1/7/2016)

 Volume 3 – Here & There, Hardware and Backups (1/21/16)

 Volume 4 – Rules of the Road (1/28/16)

 Volume 5 – Free Stuff (2/16/16)

 Volume 8 – Real Time Communications (3/10/16)